msolorio/workout_app/README.md

 <br>

-Configured server interaction with Apollo GraphQL while maintaining a local cache of user's data via Redux.
+Handled data persistence with Apollo GraphQL and maintained a local cache of user's data with Redux for data reads.
-- Decreased load on the server by 200%.
 - Nearly instantaneous performance for data reads.
-- Allows for optimistic updates as a future feature - updating user data and creating new records client-side without waiting for a response from the server.

-**Note:** Apollo GraphQL offers caching and keeping a local cache in Redux was not entirely needed.
-I chose to implement Redux to practice coordinating the two data stores and to allow for optimistic updates as a future feature.
+- Decreased load on the server.

 <br>